baldurk/renderdoc/docs/how/how_import_export.rst

 The structured data is available through the :doc:`python scripting <../window/python_shell>`.
 As an example, we look at one function call from a capture:

-First we obtain the :py:class:`APIEvent` that we want to examine, as the last event in a drawcall's list of events and find the chunk index it refers to:
+First we obtain the :py:class:`APIEvent` that we want to examine, as the last event in an action's list of events and find the chunk index it refers to:

    .. highlight:: python
    .. code:: python

-       event = pyrenderdoc.GetDrawcall(111).events[-1]
+       event = pyrenderdoc.GetAction(111).events[-1]
        print("event %d is at chunk %d" % (event.eventId, event.chunkIndex))

    .. highlight:: none